MediciHouse07/Learning_Records/FM_05_statistics_110.md

 2300 mins, Gamma related with many distribution;
 2800 mins, memoriless property, poisson & exponential;
 4256 mins, LOTUS

+2022/07/06:

+0000<->1500

+- arithmatic sequence
+- gamma 1/2 is sqrt(pi)
+- normalizing normal, also has something to do with sqrt(pi)

 ### Lecture 25 <br>
 2022/03/29: 💫 432/4814, suddenly want to back to basic stuffs <br>
 2022/04/09: finished, 332 mins, Beta Gamma, need to review previous 2 videos; transformation function;